 Days and Hours of Operation

-: 8am-6pm, daily (extended from 7am to 9pm during Daylight Saving Time)
+: 8am-6pm, daily (extended hours during Daylight Saving Time)

 : 11 am-noon & 4-5pm, daily

 : Pets are allowed in most outdoor areas provided they are kept under physical restraint or on a leash not longer than six feet.